glowkeeper/Markdown-with-References/README.md

 ## A Brief Aside - Integrating Scrivener and Zotero

 For large works, such as [My Abi](https://glowkeeper.gitbooks.io/my-abi/content/), I use [Scrivener](https://www.literatureandlatte.com/scrivener.php) as my word processor, together with [Zotero](https://www.zotero.org/) as my reference manager.
-The most well-documented method of integrating Scrivener and Zotero uses [OpenOffice](https://www.openoffice.org/) or [LibreOffice](https://www.libreoffice.org/) and the _scannable cite_ option within Zotero - [here's one such example of doing it that way](http://thedigitalresearcher.com/how-to-use-zotero-with-scrivener/).
+The most well-documented method of integrating Scrivener and Zotero also relies on [OpenOffice](https://www.openoffice.org/) or [LibreOffice](https://www.libreoffice.org/) and the _scannable cite_ option within Zotero - [here's one such example of doing it that way](http://thedigitalresearcher.com/how-to-use-zotero-with-scrivener/).

 However, I prefer to avoid having to open an additional Word Processor package, so I use another method for integrating Scrivener and Zotero, which I outline below.